How To Fix A Marriage When It Seems Broken

 Knowing when your marriage is really over can also come from consistent, careful therapy—alone or with your spouse.
 Therapy can help you identify issues in yourself, your partner, or your marriage that are ultimately not conducive to your desire for a steady, happy marriage, leading to your decision to get a divorce.
 The steps to fixing a marriage are long and steep, and some couples ultimately decide that the steps are not worth it and conclude that if the marriage feels broken, it is too far gone to repair.

-What can ruin a marriage?
+What types of conflicts can ruin a marriage?

 A virtually limitless list of things can ruin a marriage, but some specific behaviors and situations may be more commonly implicated in damaged marriages.
 Most of these things have been identified by mental health professionals who have evaluated relationships and marriages and arrived at the most common reasons for losing a close and loving relationship.
 The most common components responsible for ruining marriages include: